 Smoked Brisket

-Pure and simple, melt in your mouth and packed with flavor, this Texas style smoked beef brisket is seasoned with salt and pepper, then smoked low and slow with oak.
+Pure and simple melt in your mouth and packed with flavor smoked beef brisket simply seasoned with kosher salt & black pepper then smoked to perfection low and slow with post oak wood.

 4.68 from 31 votes